Installing A Small Wood Burning Stove Into A Van

 On the bottom layer of the box is the electrical set up.

-Mounted in the box is a 6000W Peak/ 3000W power inverter
+Mounted in the box is a 6000W Peak/ 3000W power inverter:

-along side is a lithium leisure battery
+Alongside this is a lithium leisure battery:

 The box is charged via a solar panel which has been mounted onto the roof rack.

-To access the rack we fitted a rear door ladder
+To access the rack we fitted a rear door ladder:

 Permanent solar power supply via roof top flexible 80W panel.
 Feeding a battery and running a 3000W inverter.
 Double internal socket cab end.
 Single socket rear end.
 12V socket.

 Solar power – removable 20W kit with 3 lights 2 USB ports.